Home > Courses and Events > Chants

 Chanting is a natural way to tune in to the frequency of love.
 Repeating the names of God and chanting sacred Sanskrit texts have a tangible effect on our own inner being.
 The sweetness of chanting stills the mind, dissolves worries, and opens the heart.
 The saints describe chanting as a way of becoming saturated with God's love.

 We warmly invite everyone to join us for the following Siddha Yoga chants.
 Times may change to accommodate Special Events and Intensives.
+Check the monthly calendar for changes to this schedule.

 Shri Guru Gita |Kundalini Stavah | Shri Rudram | Shri Shiva Mahimnah Stotram | Evening Arati & Shiva Arati | Namasankirtana

 In namasankirtana, a word or phrase praising God is chanted repeatedly, drawing the chanter deeper and deeper into connection with the inner Self.
 Chanting opens our hearts to the love and joy of the divine within us.
-Check the monthly calendar for current chanting events.

 Shri Guru Gita